Mlawrence95/Berkeley-Wild-Food-Map/README.md

 ![Fruit Map](https://raw.githubusercontent.com/Mlawrence95/Berkeley-Wild-Food-Map/master/Edibles%20near%20Berkeley.png "Fruit Map")

-NOTE: Some of these foods are growing in potentially polluted areas.
-I make no claim that these are all safe to eat.
+NOTE: Some of these foods are growing in potentially polluted areas, as well as in people's front yards.
+Use your best sense.